ETS-ReactNative5/Rest-Api-React-MySQL-ExpressJS/README.md

 ## CLIENT
 **-React** : Front-end library for building user interfaces based on UI components.
 **-React-bootstrap** : Component-based library that provides native Bootstrap components as pure React components.
+**-Formik** : Formik is a  lightweight library for ReactJS and React Native and addresses three key pain points of form creation:
+&nbsp; &nbsp; How the form state is manipulated.
+&nbsp; &nbsp; How form validation and error messages are handled.
+&nbsp; &nbsp; How form submission is handled.
 **-Yup**: Schema builder for value parsing and validation.
 Define a schema, transform a value to match, validate the shape of an existing value, or both.
 Yup schema is extremely expressive and allows modelling complex, interdependent validations, or value transformations.
 **-React Router** : It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
 **-Dotenv** : Zero-dependency module that loads environment variables from a .env file into process.env.